What Is Glaucoma?

-Glaucoma is an eye disease, usually but not always associated with abnormally high eye pressure, that gradually and irreversibly damages the optic nerve.
-Glaucomatous nerve damage is experienced as a slowly progressive blindness that starts peripherally and which, if untreated, eventually leads to complete blindness.
-There are many different kinds of glaucoma, including primary open-angle glaucoma (the most common form), angle-closure glaucoma, narrow-angle glaucoma and congenital glaucoma.
+Glaucoma is an eye disease that gradually and irreversibly damages the optic nerve.
+Glaucomatous nerve damage is experienced as slowly progressive blindness that starts peripherally and if left untreated can lead to complete blindness.

-People of African American, Hispanic, or Asian American descent
+- People of African America, Hispanic, or Asian American descent

 - Myopia (nearsightedness)